top of page

 Long-listed, short-listed and winning poems:

-• All entrants and long-listed poets will be notified by the end of September 2024.
+• All entrants and long-listed poets will be notified by the middle of October 2026.

 • The copyright of each poem remains with the author.
 However, authors of the long-listed, short-listed and winning poems, by entering the competition, grant Medway Libraries/Medway River Lit the right to publish their poem in all formats.